 Field duplicates will be collected during this project and used to determine field and laboratory precision.
 Field duplicates consist of two sets of sample containers filled with the same water from the same sampling site.
-Duplicates will be collected two times per sampling season at different sites each time.
 All duplicate samples will be collected at the same location.
 Field duplicate samples will be collected, handled and stored in the same way as the routine samples for laboratory shipment.
 Duplicates are used to determine field and laboratory precision.